 Temple is well known for its rich Czech past, and the Czech Heritage Museum and Genealogy Center is a great place to explore this heritage.
 This museum features exhibits that tell stories of the Czech settlers who arrived in Central Texas in the late 1800s and early 1900s.

 You can also explore an archive of genealogical records and view artifacts that have been passed down from these early immigrant settlers.
 Visitors will learn about the customs, culture and lifestyle of these immigrants.
 The museum also celebrates the cultural contributions of early Czech settlers in the region.

 Also Read: 23 Best museums in Texas

-See a performance at the Temple Civic Theatre
+Watch a play at the Temple Civic Theatre